philipstubbs13/liri-node-ap/README.md

 <p>This file will be used by the dotenv package to set what are known as environment variables to the global process.env object in node.
 These are values that are meant to be specific to the computer that node is running on, and since we are gitignoring this file, they won't be pushed to GitHub — keeping the API key information private.</p>

 ### <a name="obtain-keys"></a> Obtain API keys
-<p>To retrieve data from the APIs, you need to obtain an API key for Twitter, Spotify, and OMDB.</p>
+<p>To retrieve data from the APIs, you need to obtain API keys for Twitter and Spotify.</p>

 #### <a name="twitter-api"></a> Obtain Twitter API keys
 <p>To obtain the Twitter API keys:</p>